 Libraries can find their premises, collections, staff and users under sudden threat, in the case of a fire or burst water pipe in the building.
 They can be part of a bigger disaster, for example a flood, not only damaging the building and contents, but also affecting the wider community.
 Libraries sometimes emerge unscathed from a disaster and become part of the essential support service afterwards, as happened in the 2009 Victorian bushfires and the 2011 Queensland floods.

-In 2009 ALIA first prepared a number of guides and templates to get you started towards disaster preparedness, and in 2019 these have now been updated:
+In 2009 ALIA first prepared a number of guides and templates to get you started towards disaster preparedness, and in 2019 these were updated:

 The ALIA Disaster Scenarios for Staff Training Sessions can be used in practical training sessions to prepare staff and management to implement disaster plans.